GouthamOfTheNP/PerfectNumberSearcher/README.md

 ---

-**Happy Prime Hunting! 🔢✨**
+**Happy Perfect Number Hunting! ✨🔢**

-*"In theory, theory and practice are the same.
-In practice, they are not."*
+*"Perfect numbers, like perfect men, are very rare." - René Descartes*

+*"The study of perfect numbers... has, from the earliest times, engaged the attention of mathematicians." - Leonard Eugene Dickson*